 The main cost drivers

-- Surgeon experience and specialisation – a high-volume surgeon who focuses on gender-affirming surgery generally charges more, and that experience is reflected in outcomes.
+- Surgeon experience and specialization – a high-volume surgeon who focuses on gender-affirming surgery generally charges more.
+That experience shows up in outcomes.

 - Procedure complexity – full-depth vaginoplasty is a larger operation than a zero-depth vulvoplasty, and combining procedures changes the total.

-- Country and location – local costs differ widely, which is why care in Thailand or Turkey can cost a fraction of US prices.
+- Country and location – local costs differ widely.
+That is why care in Thailand or Turkey can cost a fraction of US prices.

 - Facility accreditation – JCI-accredited hospitals may cost more but meet audited international safety standards.